 Who are you?

-It takes seven years for each and every atom in your body to be replaced by another.
+It is said that it takes seven years for almost each and every atom in your body to be replaced by another.
 Not overnight, of course; it’s not some big switch that gets flipped once every seven years.
 No, it’s an ongoing replacement of every atomic particle, step by step in your body, changing the former physical you into the current you.

 It’s so gradual as to escape your notice, aside from the receding hairline or the extra few pounds.
 But, as you morph through the different versions of you, your actions as a product of each of those versions gets hard-coded into the fabric of space-time (however that might look), never to be revisited, never to be undone.
 It is, however, from a physical point of view, what makes you, you.